Thelius42/thelius42.github.io/index.md

 <a href='viewRegistered.php' class ="btn btn-primary"> View Registered Classes</a>

 ```
+Finally, I added the first bit of database interaction.
+A form field entry to add a new entry to both the class and student database lists.
+Upon submit on each form, a new entry i added to the specified table.
+The example from the classes table is [linked here](http://ianmloney.com/createClass.php).

-For an example of how the look came out, the site is published at [ianmloney.com](http://ianmloney.com) and is fully functional.
-A narrative written during the development of this artifact can be viewed [here](narrative1.md)
+For an example of the overall layout, the site is published at [ianmloney.com](http://ianmloney.com) and is fully functional.
+A narrative written during the development of this artifact can be viewed [here](narrative1.md).

 ### Phase 2